junxit/us-congress-bills-111/bill.md

 >   - **(1)** The term endocrine disruptor means an exogenous agent or mixture of agents that interferes or alters the synthesis, secretion, transport, metabolism, binding action, or elimination of hormones that are present in the body and are responsible for homeostasis, growth, neurological signaling, reproduction and developmental process, or any other effect that the Administrator has designated as an “endocrine effect” pursuant to section 408(p)(1) of the Federal Food, Drug, and Cosmetic Act.
 >   - **(2)** The term testing means the testing of a substance pursuant to the screening program under section 408(p) of the Federal Food, Drug, and Cosmetic Act, including a test of a substance that is intended to identify substances that have the potential to interact with the endocrine system or that is intended to determine the endocrine-related effects caused by such substance and obtain information about effects at various doses.
 > - **(m)** *Authorization of appropriations* To carry out this section, there is authorized to be appropriated $5,000,000 for each of fiscal years 2011 through 2015.

+## § 19.
+Presence of pharmaceuticals and personal care products in sources of drinking water

+Subsection (a) of section 1442 (42 U.S.C.
+300j–1) is amended by adding at the end the following:

+> - **(11)** *Presence of pharmaceuticals and personal care products in sources of drinking water*
+>   - **(A)** *Study* The Administrator shall carry out a study on the presence of pharmaceuticals and personal care products in sources of drinking water, which shall—
+>     - **(i)** identify pharmaceuticals and personal care products that have been detected in sources of drinking water and the levels at which such pharmaceuticals and personal care products have been detected;
+>     - **(ii)** identify the sources of pharmaceuticals and personal care products in sources of drinking water, including point sources and nonpoint sources of pharmaceutical and personal care products;
+>     - **(iii)** identify the effects of such products on humans, the environment, and the safety of drinking water; and
+>     - **(iv)** identify methods to control, limit, treat, or prevent the presence of such products.
+>   - **(B)** *Consultation* The Administrator shall conduct the study described in subparagraph (A) in consultation with the Secretary of Health and Human Services (acting through the Commissioner of Food and Drugs), the Director of the United States Geological Survey, the heads of other appropriate Federal agencies (including the National Institute of Environmental Health Sciences), and other interested stakeholders (including manufacturers of pharmaceuticals and personal care products and consumer groups and advocates).
+>   - **(C)** *Report* Not later than 2 years after the date of the enactment of this paragraph, the Administrator shall submit to the Congress a report on the results of the study carried out under this paragraph.
+>   - **(D)** *Definitions* In this paragraph:
+>     - **(i)** The term personal care product has the meaning given the term cosmetic in section 201 of the Federal Food, Drug, and Cosmetic Act.
+>     - **(ii)** The term pharmaceutical has the meaning given the term drug in section 201 of the Federal Food, Drug, and Cosmetic Act.

+## § 20.
+Electronic reporting of compliance monitoring data to the Administrator

+- **(a)** *Requirement* Section 1414 (42 U.S.C.
+300g-3), as amended, is further amended by adding at the end the following:
+  > - **(k)** *Electronic reporting of compliance monitoring data to the Administrator* The Administrator shall by rule establish requirements for—
+  >   - **(1)** electronic submission by public water systems of all compliance monitoring data—
+  >     - **(A)** to the Administrator; or
+  >     - **(B)** with respect to public water systems in a State which has primary enforcement responsibility under section 1413, to such State; and
+  >   - **(2)** electronic submission to the Administrator by each State which has primary enforcement responsibility under section 1413 of all compliance monitoring data submitted to such State by public water systems pursuant to paragraph (1)(B).

+- **(b)** *Final rule* Not later than 12 months after the date of the enactment of this Act, the Administrator of the Environmental Protection Agency shall issue a final rule to carry out section 1414(k) of the Safe Drinking Water Act, as added by subsection (a).